Thedustbustr/Carpet-Extra-Extras/README.md

 ### warpDestinations
 > [!NOTE]
-This will only work on a dedicated server; Requires `commandWarp` to be enabled.
+This will only work on a dedicated server; Requires `commandWarp` to be enabled; Receiving servers must have `accepts-transfers=true` in their `server.properties` file.

 A comma-separated list of warp destinations in the format `alias=host` or `alias=host:port`.
 Set the value to `none` to disable.